Last updated: May 6, 2026

 How to create an account step by step

 - Go to the official portal.
-Type YES.NM.GOV directly or start from the official HCA Apply for Benefits page.
+Type YES.NM.GOV directly or start from the HCA apply page.

 - Choose the account creation option.
 Create a YesNM login before you try to track a case, upload proof, or renew online.